Carlo-pien/Projet_ML_2_MA1/README.md

 #### Unet_model.py

-This file contains a first version of our Unet neural network without using the *Lightning* library.
+The Unet_model.py` file contains a first version of our Unet neural network without using the *Lightning* library.
 Thus, this ones is too slow to run and we didn't use it for our experimentations.

 #### Unet_model_lightning.py

-This file contains the second version of our Unet neural network using the *Lightning* library.
+The Unet_model_lightning.py` file contains the second version of our Unet neural network using the *Lightning* library.

 This model is the one we used for all our predictions made with a Unet.